3onesix/Responsive-Web-Design-Mixin/README.md

 }
 ```

-You can also specify multiple modes:
+You can also specify multiple sizes:
 ```scss
 #content {
 	width: 960px;